salomevanzutphen/data-analysis-TikTok/README.md

 # data-analysis-TikTok
-This contains the data analysis of Victoria's Secret on the platform of YouTube.
+This contains the data analysis of Victoria's Secret on the platform of TikTok.